-The oldest and largest museum of Egypt houses the biggest collection of Ancient Egypt artefacts.
+The Egyptian Museum Of Antiquities, The oldest and largest museum of Egypt houses the biggest collection of Ancient Egypt artefacts.
+Normally Egyptian Sites can be divided in to Egyptian Museums, where one can get into details.

 The museum was first established in 1835 near Ezbekeyah Gardens which was moved to Cairo Citadel.
 A new museum was built in Boulaq in 1858 which suffered damage due to flood in Nile in 1878 and was moved to a royal palace in Giza during 1891.
 In 1902, the Museum officially moved to Tahrir square and was opened to public.